julijanp/jsipulserecorder/README.md

 * SciPy

 ## Setup
-To run this project, copy repository to your computer and start it with:
+To run this project, copy the repository to your computer and start it with:
 ```
 $ python3 app_test_mac.py
 ```